Alaska Adult Online Individual Psychotherapy Services

 My work supports clients who identify and practice as monogamous, non-monogamous (ENM), or polyamorous in their relationships from nonjudgemental perspective.

-I use interventions such as the ARC (Attachment, Regulation, and Competency) Framework, Parenting with Love and Limits, Solution-Focused Brief Therapy (SFBT), providing psychoeducation, though I use whichever approach best fits with the needs of the client and their family system.
+I use interventions such as the ARC (Attachment, Regulation, and Competency) Framework, Parenting with Love and Limits, Solution-Focused Brief Therapy (SFBT), providing psychoeducation, though I use whichever approach best fits with you and your family system.

 I use motivational interviewing and behavioral activation with clients who are seeking to improve their lives and meet goals in life whether for their career, relationships, sense of achievement, or health.